NTSB releases report on $5M bulker Sirocco breakaway

 NTSB releases report on $5M bulker Sirocco breakawayWritten by Nick Blenkey

-The National Transportation Safety Board hashas issued its report on the March 27, 2023, incident in which the 751-foot long bulk carrier Sirocco broke free from its moorings at the Convent Marine Terminal dock in Convent, La., while loading a cargo of coal.
+The National Transportation Safety Board has issued its report on the March 27, 2023, incident in which the 751-foot long bulk carrier Sirocco broke free from its moorings at the Convent Marine Terminal dock in Convent, La., while loading a cargo of coal.

 The Sirocco, operated by V.Ships Asia Group Pte Ltd, and under charter to Oldendorff Carriers GmbH, drifted a half mile down the Mississippi River and collided with a barge moored at the Mosaic Uncle Sam dock.